Topl/Knowledge-Base/docs/Developers/06-Software Development Kits/01-BramblDart.md

 print(keystore.toJson());
 ```

-You can also write `keystore.toJson()` to file which you can later open with [BramblSC](https://github.com/Topl/Bifrost/wiki/BramblSc-examples) and potentially other Topl API libraries in the future.
+You can also write `keystore.toJson()` to file which you can later open with [BramblSC](https://github.com/Topl/Bifrost/wiki/BramblSc-examples) and potentially other Apparatus API libraries in the future.

 #### Custom credentials
 If you want to integrate `brambldart` with other wallet providers, you can implement